zydou/Deep-Person/README.md

 ```

 IMPORTANT NOTICE: Although this software is licensed under MIT, our intention is to make it free for academic research purposes.
 If you are going to use it in a product, we suggest you [contact us](mailto:xbai@hust.edu.cn) regarding possible patent issues.

+## Acknowledgements

+The code is based on [open-reid](https://github.com/Cysu/open-reid).
+We sincerely thank for the great work.